Vermont Handicap Placard

-You must always display your handicap placard clearly from your rearview mirror when parked in a handicap spot.
+You must always display your Vermont handicap placard clearly from your rearview mirror when parked in a handicap spot.
 Failure to clearly display it may result in a fine or citation, in accordance with Vermont handicap parking laws.
 You must also be sure to remove the placard when you put the vehicle in motion.

-If you have been issued a handicap parking sticker in Vermont, you must either be the driver or a passenger in a vehicle parked in a designated handicap spot.
+If you have been issued a handicap parking permit in Vermont, you must either be the driver or a passenger in a vehicle parked in a designated handicap spot.
 Anyone who uses a handicap placard and is not handicapped could face serious penalties.

 Parking Pass Requirements